vulpemventures/docs.vulpem.com/docs/marina/getting-started.md

 ## Connect to outside world

-Marina is a Liquid wallet running in your browser.
-It connects to an [ElectrumX](https://electrumx.readthedocs.io/) Liquid instance.
-Marina is using the WebSocket protocol to connect to the ElectrumX server.
-Marina use the Blockstream's ElectrumX server by default.
-You can change the endpoint in the settings/explorer tab of your extension.
+Marina connects to Blockstream's [ElectrumX](https://electrumx.readthedocs.io/) server via WebSocket by default.
+You can customize the WS endpoint in the settings/explorer tab of the extension.

 ### Running in RegTest